jasonm23/autothemer/README.md

 - [emacsfodder/Cyanometric](https://github.com/emacsfodder/emacs-theme-cyanometric)
 - [emacsfodder/Vegetative](https://github.com/emacsfodder/emacs-theme-vegetative)

 If you are creating themes with Autothemer, please let us know, you can add the theme info to README and open a pull request.
+If you haven't released it as a package, via a common source, open an [issue], we can help.

 ### Contributing